Airtable Document Generation: Automate PDFs & Invoices

 Now whenever you want to generate an invoice, you can click the button in Airtable and it will generate the PDF for you.

-Method 2: Generate documents with Airtable Automation
+Method 2: Generate Documents with Airtable Automation

 1. Go to Automation in Airtable